-The Parkinson’s Outreach Association (POA) provides activities, unique exercise programs, educational seminars, and helpful and educational literature that answer questions including: “What is Parkinson’s, why do I have it, what do I do now, what are treatments, what is the prognosis, what doctors do I need, etc.?”
-In addition, we also offer a support group for people with Parkinson’s and a separate meeting taking place simultaneously in another room for caregivers.
-The support groups are held on the fourth Saturday of each month (except November and December) from 10 a.m. – 12 p.m. at the Parkinson’s Outreach Association office (285 Pinewood Drive, Tallahassee, Florida 32303).
+The Parkinson’s Outreach Association provides activities, unique exercise programs, educational seminars, and helpful and educational literature that answer questions including: “What is Parkinson’s, why do I have it, what do I do now, what are treatments, what is the prognosis, what doctors do I need, etc.?”
+In addition, we offer a support group for people with Parkinson’s, and a separate support group for caregivers.
+The meetings take place simultaneously, but in separate rooms on the fourth Saturday of each month (except November and December) from 10 a.m. – 12 p.m. at the Parkinson’s Outreach Association office (285 Pinewood Drive, Tallahassee, Florida 32303).
 Both groups provide the opportunity to discuss concerns, ask questions, encourage each other and enjoy the socialization in a comfortable and confidential environment.

-The Tallahassee Memorial Healthcare (TMH) Parkinson’s Support Group, sponsored by TMH, provides speakers from various professions to present the latest information on Parkinson’s-specific areas of interest as well as topics of significant importance to our Parkinson’s constituency.
-The group meets at the POA’s office in Tallahassee on the second Thursday of each month at 4:30 p.m.
+The 2nd Thursday Support Group, sponsored by Tallahassee Memorial HealthCare, invites speakers from various professions to present the latest information on Parkinson’s-specific areas of interest, as well as topics of significant importance to our Parkinson’s constituency.
+The group meets at the Parkinson’s Outreach Association’s office in Tallahassee on the second Thursday of each month from 4:30 p.m. – 5:30 p.m.
 For more information on the TMH Parkinson’s Support Group, please call 850-431-5002.
 For a list of our speakers, past and upcoming, please see below.

 We invite and encourage anyone on this journey, including people with Parkinson’s as well as their caregivers and families, to call our office and find out how, when and where to get connected with an amazing group of people who will be more than happy to welcome you into our Parkinson’s family.
 Together, we can learn and search for ways to live well with Parkinson’s – you are not alone!